MEET THE TEAM

 Coach Paiva loves teaching, guiding, and being around kids and has been active in the basketball community, having coached CYO, recreational, travel, and competitive basketball.
-He currently is the active president of the recreational basketball league in North Smithfield that serves over 300 players.
+He is the assistant varsity coach at North Smithfield High School.
+He is also currently the active president of the recreational basketball league in North Smithfield that serves over 300 players.
 He also serves as the travel director for the town.
 He not only coaches basketball, but also coaches baseball at the recreational, all-star, and AAU levels.
 The most enjoyable part of coaching to Coach Paiva is watching kids getting better through the game of basketball while learning life lessons that will prepare kids for their journey through life.

 Coach Anthony Paiva currently resides in North Smithfield, RI with his wife and two children.
 Coach Paiva graduated from CCRI, graduating with two Associates of Science degrees in Criminal Justice and Business Management.
 He then transferred to Rhode Island College and graduated with a Bachelor of Science in Business Management.
 He is currently employed at the Rhode Island Department of Environmental Management as a Regional Manager.